top of page

 SAM PETHERS - AUSTRALIA

 Mike is a great teacher and a highly skilled luthier.
-He has a very creative eye and is able to bring out the best in his students.
-I had minimal experience working in a wood shop but Mike walked me through everything I needed to know and I was very comfortable with all of the tools by the end of the week.
-I was expecting to come home with some very basic knowledge of how to build a Cigar Box Guitar but the course takes the experience much further.
-The design and concept of the guitar is totally up to the student with guidance from Mike.
-The process included: selecting the cigar box from a wide range provided by Mike, blueprinting / designing the guitar and selecting the woods to use, carving out the neck of the guitar, staining the woods used and selecting and installing the hardware.
-The guitar sounds great plugged into an amp and I would highly recommend the course to anyone interested in woodworking, music, guitar playing or just looking for a different experience.
-The only downside was the come down of returning to my day job after the course finished... ~Sam Pethers | Australia
+He has a creative eye and a knack for bringing out the best in his students.
+I had very little woodworking experience when I arrived, but Mike walked me through everything I needed to know and I was comfortable using the tools by the end of the week.
+I expected to leave with a basic understanding of how to build a cigar box guitar, but the course went far beyond that.
+The design and concept of the instrument were entirely my own, with guidance from Mike along the way.
+The process included selecting a cigar box from a wide range of options, designing the guitar, choosing woods, carving the neck, applying finish, and selecting and installing the hardware.
+The finished guitar sounds fantastic plugged into an amp, and I'd highly recommend the course to anyone interested in woodworking, music, guitar playing, or simply looking for a unique hands-on experience.
+The only downside was having to return to my day job when the week was over. ~Sam Pethers | Australia

 1-Week Cigar Box Guitar Building Course Details

-Certificate Program Yes |
+Certificate Program Yes

-Course Type On-site; hands-on; one-on-one. |
+Course Type On-site; hands-on; one-on-one.

-Style Cigar Box Guitar (3 or 4 string). |
+Style Cigar Box Guitar (3 or 4 string).

-Body Wood Cigar Box (student's choice) |
+Body Wood Cigar Box (student's choice)

-Nut Bone or Corian |
+Nut Bone

-Fretboard Walnut, Wenge or Maple |
+Fretboard Walnut, Wenge or Maple

-Finish Hand-rubbed |
+Finish Hand-rubbed oil finish

-Course Duration 1-Week |
+Course Duration 1-Week

-Hours 9:30 AM - 4:30 PM |
+Hours 9:30 AM - 4:30 PM

 Past Project - CLE 'Eve' Guitar